sebastiencs/crash-test/README.md

 ## Irmin context storage

-This test applies 10 blocks from hanghzounet
+This test applies 10 blocks from ithacanet

 ##### Run:
 ```